bsmith89/strain-corr/doc/manuscript/manuscript.md

 successfully transferred from two different donors in a clinical trial of FMT.

+StrainPGC is an assembly-free method, and complements assembly-based methods---including novel, strain-aware approaches [@quinceDESMANNewTool2017;@quinceSTRONGTODO]---for gene content estimation.
+High-quality
-StrainPGC is an assembly-free method, and complements high-quality genome sequences enabled by laboratory isolation and culturing, as well as modern, long-read sequencing and de novo assembly from metagenomes, which remain the gold standard for comparative genomics.
+genome sequences enabled by laboratory isolation and culturing, as well as modern, long-read sequencing, reduce the risk of cross-mapping and remain the gold standard for comparative genomics.
 However, these methods are labor intensive, expensive, and often fail to capture low-abundance organisms [@chenAccurateCompleteGenomes2020].
+In contrast, StrainPGC offers a more accessible approach which can be applied to existing short-read metagenomic datasets.
-Interestingly, DESMAN [@quinceDESMANNewTool2017], while based on de novo assembly, takes a conceptually similar approach to StrainPGC, combining strain tracking with gene content estimation.
-StrainPGC identified extensive, underexplored diversity in the well-studied HMP2, further suggesting that many strains are missed by culturing and assembly-based methods.
-Nonetheless, these technologies are important complements to our approach and contribute to the completeness of reference databases.
+Our method identified extensive, underexplored diversity in the well-studied HMP2, demonstrating that many strains are missed by culturing and assembly-based methods.
+Nonetheless, both approaches are complementary: assembly-based methods contribute to the completeness and accuracy of reference databases, which in turn enhances the performance of reference-based methods like StrainPGC.
+Together, these diverse approaches enable comprehensive analysis of gene content variation in complex microbial communities.

 Given the enormous diversity of strains found across subjects in the HMP2, the StrainPGC approach may be most useful for analyzing FMT,